codebugtools/codebug_tether/docs/installation.rst

 should appear as a USB drive --- then copy onto it the ``codebug_tether.cbg`` file.
 CodeBug is now ready to be used via Serial USB.

+CodeBug Tether depends on pyserial.
+It is reccomended that you install using virtual environments.

 Installing with ``pip``
 -----------------------